History of Croatian currency: Middle Ages

 The use of marten pelts, fox pelts and silk as means of paying tribute have been recorded in Dalmatian city-states in a 1018 document in the Republic of Venice.
 An Arabic travel writer Abu Hamid al-Gharnati recorded in 1154 that a "land of Slavs" near the Danube used actual marten pelts embroidered with royal markings as currency, but did not specify the exact extent of the territory; because he also separately described travels in Hungary proper, it is assumed today that he meant the areas known as Slavonia at the time, a southern part of the Kingdom of Hungary.
 The earliest record of the term marturina is dated to the end of the 12th century.

 In the age of the Arpad dynasty, the Kingdom of Hungary started to mint silver coins called denar, including ones for the Kingdom of Slavonia.
 Andrew II of Hungary, at a time when he was the ruler of Slavonia (contemporary name for what is now most of continental Croatia), minted what is known as the first Croatian frizatik between 1196 and 1204.
 After 1205, the King would delegate the minting to the Ban of Croatia.
 This money was named after the ban – the banovac (denarius banalis).
 The symbols found on these coins included a running marten, a star and crescent to symbolize Croatia, and a two-barred cross to symbolize Hungary.
 The first recorded mint was located in Pakrac between 1256 and 1260, when it was moved to Zagreb where it would operate until 1384.
-King Louis I the Great was the first who forbade the minting of the banovac in 1364, preferring the royal currency insteady.
+King Louis I the Great was the first who forbade the minting of the banovac in 1364, preferring the royal currency instead.
 The rulers from the Capetian House of Anjou such as Charles I Robert had started changing this policy as early as 1323.

 At the same time, in the mid-13th century the commune of Šibenik minted a silver coin called bagatin, and later under the Republic of Venice copper coins were minted for Split, Zadar, Hvar and Trogir.

 In 1443, Frederick III of Habsburg granted the privilege of coining money to Stjepan II Frankopan, and to Jan Vitovec, both Bans of Croatia.

 At the start of the 15th century (1400–1500), coastal Croatia came under increasing attack by the Ottoman Empire, which wanted to take control of it from the Republic of Venice.
 Venice succeeded in maintaining control over the current Croatian territory except for the city-state of Dubrovnik, which became independent during this time, and minted and refined their own coinage over the span of five years.
 This Republic of Dubrovnik coinage was called the artiluc.
 During this five-year span, other Croatian coastal towns, Zadar, Šibenik, Trogir, Split and Hvar also minted their own similar coinage.
 Venetian currency such as the Venetian lira and the Venetian ducat were used in Venetian possessions in Dalmatia.